How to Raise a Reader This Summer

 Donalyn Miller, The Book Whisperer: Awakening the Inner Reader in Every ChildReaders without power to make their own choices are unmotivated."

 Typically, kids who don't read during the summer lose academic skills over the break time.
 This is known in academic circles as "summer learning loss," and studies show that kids often lose two to three months of reading progress over the break.
 For older children and the economically disadvantaged the gap is even bigger.
 According to researchers Donald Hayes and Judith Grether, "The differential progress made during the four summers between 2nd and 6th grade accounts for upwards of 80 percent of the achievement difference."

 But it doesn't have to be that way!
 Summer is a great time to help your child fall in love with reading.

 LIBRARIAN'S LIST of GREAT READING OPPORTUNITIES!

 Be sure to a weekly visit your Public Library this summer with your child.
 They offer many wonderful activities to encourage reading and learning.
 The Children Librarians are also very helpful in suggesting books for your child.
+They have done an excellent job by organizing by different genres for students to explore.
 Happy Summer Reading!